PU-II COMPUTER SCIENCE 2019 SOLVED QUESTION PAPER

 Ans: friend function is a non-member function that has full access right to private and protected members of the class.

-- A friend function has full access right to the private and protected members of the class
+friend function has full access right to the private and protected members of

 Ans: constructor is a special member function used to initialize the data members of the class